emucla/context-study/README.md

 # context-study
- Code for the UCLA Emergence of Communication Lab's Pragamatic Contexts and Acoustic Characteristics of IDS and ADS in Daylong Audio Recordings
+Code for the UCLA Emergence of Communication Lab's Context and Pitch of Infant- and Adult- Directed Speech Sampled from Daylong Home Recordings of North American Infants Study

 Index of files in repository: